Congrats on taking the time to do your research. Here is my review on Home Income Site not to confused with the Home Income System.

-He’s actually pretty popular spokesmen has been used in literally dozens of these home income opportunities.
+He’s actually a pretty popular spokesman who has been used in literally dozens of these home income opportunities.

 Red Flag #3 – Attack of the Clones

-Attack of the clones is my way of saying this system and sales page is one clone of many.
+Attack of the clones is my way of saying this system, and the sales page is one clone of many.